benjaminplee/swimming-in-exlixir/README.md

 # swimming-in-exlixir
-Elixir basics presentation materials from AIC 2017
+Elixir basics presentation materials from Asynchrony-Internal-Conference (AIC) 2017

 This repo is also accessible from:
 * https://tinyurl.com/AIC2017Elixir